 I must eat less than everyone else at the table

 I can only have a treat day if I’ve been good all week

 If I binge eat, I only deserve to eat left overs

 I can only eat [insert forbidden food] at the weekend

 There is also a 3rd but equally impactful form of restriction that is often not recognised.

-Unintentional Restriction has a similar impact on our bodies as Intentional Restriction and individually or in combination, the different types of Restriction (Physical, Cognitive, Unintentional) keep us trapped in the cycle of chaotic eating.
+Unintentional Restriction has a similar impact on our bodies as Intentional Restriction and individually or in combination, the different types of Restriction (Physical, Cognitive, Unintentional) keep us trapped in the cycle of chaotic or controlled eating.